Standing engagement

 Already have your dataFor Mature Orgs

 You already have inventory data — from an EAM, SAM tool, or internal system.
-We validate it, normalize structures, and run initial hypothesis checks.
-Then Intelligence takes over.
+We validate it, normalize structures, and connect it to market intelligence.

 • Import from existing systems